Software Tour

 3D model.

-(active/passive) earth pressure joint material wizard simplifies the modelling of a
+(active/passive) earth pressure joint material wizard to simplify the modelling of a

 variety of soil-structure interaction problems, creating a piecewise